 How Do Vets Diagnose Fleas in Cats?

 Using a fine-toothed flea comb, we’ll brush through your cat’s coat to catch any fleas or flea dirt.
 This is a natural way to get rid of fleas on cats.
 The debris will be placed on a damp paper towel.
 If it turns reddish-brown, then it’s digested blood.
+This will mostly confirm the presence of fleas in cats.

-Flea Treatment for Cats
+What Is the Flea Treatment for Cats?

 Anti-Flea Medications

-Topical or spot-on treatments are medications that are directly applied to cats' bodies, usually on the back of the neck, to prevent them from licking the ointment.
-Popular choices include Bravecto, Revolution Plus, and Advantage II.
+Topical or spot-on treatments are medications applied directly to cats' bodies, usually on the back of the neck, to prevent licking.
+These work by using the skin’s natural oils to deliver active ingredients, eliminating fleas on contact by disrupting their nervous system.

-Generally, oral medications work much better and faster when dealing with cat fleas.
 A prescription is often required for oral cat flea bite treatments.
 Once we’ve finished your cat’s checkup, we can easily give you a quick prescription and the medicine right at our vet pharmacy.

 Along with these anti-flea medications, we can also prescribe anti-itch medications, antibiotics, and steroid treatments to alleviate pain, treat secondary infections, and deal with FAD.